mdn/content/files/en-us/web/css/calc/index.md

     All other additions or subtractions that would produce a zero will return `0⁺`.
   - Multiplying or dividing `0⁻` with a positive number (including `0⁺`) will return a negative result (either `0⁻` or `-infinity`), while multiplying or dividing `0⁻` with a negative number will return a positive result.

+Examples of how these rules apply are shown in the [Infinity, NaN, and division by zero](#infinity_nan_and_division_by_zero) section.

-> **Note:** It's rare to need to use `infinity` as an argument to `calc()`, but it can be useful for avoiding hardcoding "magic numbers" or for making sure a certain value is always larger than another value.
+> **Note:** It's rare to need to use `infinity` as an argument in `calc()`, but it can be used to avoid hardcoded "magic numbers" or making sure a certain value is always larger than another value.
-> It may be useful in cases where you need to make it obvious that a property has "the largest possible value" for that data type.
+> It may be useful if you need to make it obvious that a property has "the largest possible value" for that data type.

 ### Formal syntax